September 25, 2018

 When it comes to whether or not to issue a warning for insubordination or terminating them it all depends on the severity of the insubordination.
 As I mentioned in the last paragraph progressive discipline is starting with the least amount of discipline; however, some violations merit passing the least amount of discipline directly to possible termination.
 Insubordination may be one of those violations.
 One way to determine whether they should be issued a written warning for insubordination or terminated is whether the employee completely crossed the line or not.

 As an example of a situation that I would seriously consider terminating an employee versus issuing a warning letter would be if they not only intentionally refused to carry out my direction but used offensive language in a threatening type way.
 On the other hand if the intentionally refused to carry out my direction, but didn’t raise their voice or use derogatory language.

 it comes to writing a warning letter I strongly recommend using

 employee discipline forms.
 They will make your life so much easier than

 crafting an actual letter.
 I offer free downloadable employee discipline

 Thank you and May God bless you!

-Thank you for reviewing this information on An Employee Written Warning for Insubordination - Return Page
+Thank you for reviewing this information on a Warning for Insubordination - Return to Written Warning Menu Page